iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > It's super easy, and hopefully helpful during this process<br> :date: __2020-10-29 05:09:47__

 > I think it is nice because I am able to think about how I feel and makes me realize that I do have reasons to be hopeful and grateful.<br> :date: __2020-10-14 22:11:58__

-> Nice app.
-Won't ask for personal info, just a short survey.
-Great way to participate in something important and help give someone food in the process.
-I love it!<br> :date: __2020-10-14 14:54:11__